MWASoftware/ibx4lazarus/examples/scriptengine/readme.txt

 is a TIBDynamicGrid and clicking on the column header will resort the grid using the selected column.

-The test scripts are loaded in the left hand text box bby clicking on the "Load Script" button.
+The test scripts are loaded in the left hand text box by clicking on the "Load Script" button.
 The scripts are:

 1. CreateCountriesTable.sql